 Cold-blooded turtles can’t regulate body temperature themselves.
 Thus, they won’t get enough energy and UV light necessary for physical development if they don’t bask.

-This will make the turtle lethargic and prone to illnesses, resulting in a lot of sleeping even during the daytime.
+This will make the turtle lethargic and prone to illnesses, resulting in a lot of sleep even during the daytime.

-Basking and absorbing the heat is also essential to process the calcium content in their body.
-If the body cannot process the calcium, it could lead to fatal diseases like Metabolic Bone Disease.
+Basking and absorbing the heat is also essential to process the calcium content in a turtle’s body.
+If its body cannot process the calcium, it could lead to fatal diseases like Metabolic Bone Disease.